The Myth of Electronic Publishing

 content.
 Many important sites are totally dynamic in that every

-page is drawn from information in databases and programs which
+page is drawn from information in databases and turned into

-adapt to the users interest or allows the user to find
+adapt to the users interests or allow the user to find

-information of particular interest or purchase products or
+information of particular interest or assist in the purchase products or

 Even if a site is entirely static, if it is of